erincameron11/erincameron11.github.io/_posts/2024-03-01-coding-practice.md

   - Jupyter
 ---

-Various Python programs created to practice coding in the Python language.
+*Ongoing project* -- Various programs created to practice coding in the Python language.

 ## Introduction
 Used Python to solve four categories of problems: